 What is the sanction for being found with a mobile phone during the school day?

-If a phone is seen, heard or found it will be confiscated and held by the Headmistress for one week.
+If a phone is seen, heard or found it will be confiscated and held by the office of the Headteacher for one week.

 Why is it kept for a week?